Route Responsibles : Bougival city (Catherine Burger, Laurence François)

 With freedom and independance, la “Grande Dame de l’Impressionnisme” surrounding by her friends respecting and caring for her with admiration, was fighting the rules of academic art choosing new harmony of colors on her easel, using light touches for painting, watercolor and pastel.

 Berthe Morisot was born in Bourges in the French Department of Cher, where her father was Prefect.
-She was the eldest of two other daughters (Yves and Edma) and a brother (Tiburce).
+She was the youngest with two daughters (Yves and Edma) and a younger brother (Tiburce).
 Beginning in1857 the three sisters followed drawing lessons in Lyon from the painter Joseph Guichard who took Berthe and Edma to work in the Louvre museum before introducing them to Camille Corot.
 This encounter resulted in the family moving to Paris.
 In 1863, Achille Oudinot, their new teacher in Paris, introduced them to Daubigny, Daumier…

 At the beginning of the following year, the paintings of Berthe were accepted in the Parisian Salon.
 Two of these canvas were particularly appreciated by critics who looked with favour on this artist when she was exposing… In 1868 Edouard Manet, whom she had met at the Louvre, asked her to pose for his painting “Le Balcon”.
 The following year, her sister Edma, newly married, left for Brittany where Berthe joined her to paint.